Schleswig-Holstein: Languages

 The official language of Schleswig-Holstein is German.
 In addition, Low German, Danish and North Frisian are recognized minority languages.
 Historically, Low German (in Holstein and Southern Schleswig), Danish (in Schleswig), and North Frisian (in Western Schleswig) were widely spoken in Schleswig-Holstein.
 During the language change in the 19th century some Danish and North Frisian dialects in Southern Schleswig were replaced by Standard German.

 Low German is still used in many parts of the state.
 Missingsch, a Low German dialect with heavy High German (Standard German) influence, is commonly spoken informally throughout the state, while a mixed language Petuh (mixture of High German and Danish) is used in and around Flensburg.
 Danish is used by the Danish minority in Southern Schleswig, and North Frisian is spoken by the North Frisians of the North Sea Coast and the Northern Frisian Islands in Southern Schleswig.
 The North Frisian dialect called Heligolandic (Halunder) is spoken on the island of Heligoland.

-As is the case throughout Germany, High German, introduced in the 16th century, has come to steadily replace local dialects for official purposes, and is today the predominant language of media, law and legislature.
+As is the case throughout Germany, High German, introduced in the 16th century, has come to steadily replace local dialects for official purposes, and is today the predominant language of media, law, and legislature.
 It is spoken by virtually all inhabitants in formal situations.
-Since the end of World War II and widespread adoption of TV, radio and other mass media, it has gradually come to supplant local dialects in urban areas as well.
+Since the end of World War II and the widespread adoption of TV, radio, and other mass media, it has gradually come to supplant local dialects in urban areas as well.